-During the screensharing session, both parties can choose to annotate the screen live and save a screenshot, using built in annotation tools.
+During a LibChat screensharing session, both parties can choose to annotate the screen live and save a screenshot, using built in annotation tools.
 This helps draw a user's attention and highlight particular areas to focus on, plus you can save a screenshot to help remember what you discussed!

-- Once you've begun a screensharing session, select Annotate from the sharing menu to begin annotating on your shared screen.
+- Once you've started a screensharing session, select Annotate from the sharing menu to begin annotating on your shared screen.